If you are a UC San Diego Health patient and think you need to be tested for COVID-19, please call

 1. Can anyone be tested for the coronavirus?

-Your health care provider will make the decision on whether you need to be tested, depending on your symptoms and any conditions that may put you at higher risk.
-Because of limited supplies, we are prioritizing testing for:
+Your primary care provider will make the decision on whether you need to be tested, depending on your symptoms and any medical conditions that may put you at higher risk.

 2. What is the difference between PCR and antibody testing?